rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 is known as "vectorization", and has been implemented in languages and libraries that compute vectors and matrices.

+Implicit Mapping enhances that idea so that it has the following capabilities:

-Implicit Mapping enhances that idea to be capable of handling any type of objects other than number.
+1. Implicit Mapping can handle any type of objects other than number.

+   Consider a function `g(str)` that takes a string and returns a result after converting alphabet characters in the string to upper case.
+   When you call it with a single value, it will return one result.

+        str = 'hello'
+        x = g(str)
+        // x is 'HELLO'

+   If you call it with a list of string, it will return a list of results after Implicit Mapping works.

+        strs = ['hello', 'Gura', 'world']
+        x = g(strs)
+        // x is ['HELLO', 'GURA', 'WORLD']

+2. Implicit Mapping can operate with an iterator as well.

+   Consider the function `g(str)` mentioned above.
+   If you call it with an iterator, it will return an iterator as well.

+        strs = ['hello', 'Gura', 'world']
+        x = g(strs.each())
+        // x is an iterator that will generates 'HELLO', 'GURA' and 'WORLD'.

+   This means that the actual evaluation of the function `g()` will be postponed by the time when the created iterator is evaluated.

+3. You can use Implicit Mapping just to repeat a function call without any result.

+   A built-in function `println()` prints a content of the given value with line-feed.
-Consider a case that here's a variable named `x` that contains `['hello', 'gura', 'world']` and you need to print each string in the list.
+   Consider a case that you need to print each value in the list `strs` containing `['hello', 'Gura', 'world']`.
-With an ordinary idea, you can use `for` to process each item in a list.
+   With an ordinary idea, you may use `for()` to process each item in a list.

-    for (str in x) {
+        for (str in strs) {
             println(str)
         }

    Using Implicit Mapping, you can simply do it like below:

-    println(x)

-Implicit Mapping can also work with iterators and behaves differently in that case.
+        println(strs)

-This chapter uses the following terms to explain about mapping processes.
+This chapter explains details about mapping process using the following terms.

 * scholar &mdash; instance of any type except `list` and `iterator`
 * list &mdash; instance of `list`